Tucson Entry Requirements

 Prohibited Items

-- Meat and poultry products from most foreign countries - due to disease risk
+- Meat products from most countries - foot-and-mouth disease concerns

 Restricted Items

-- Medications - bring only in personal-use quantities, in original containers, with a prescription or doctor's note
+- Medications - carry prescriptions in original containers with doctor's note

 Health Requirements